 1st class versus 2nd class

 2nd class seats are the standard way to travel in Switzerland.
 Swiss trains are comfortable, so 2nd class is perfectly fine.
 1st class is about 75% more expensive.
-For that, you get more spacious seats and larger windows.
+For that, you get more spacious and more comfortable seats as well as larger windows.
 On average, there are less travelers in 1st class.

 Availability of 1st class

 1st class is available in nearly all trains.
 Mountain (cogwheel) trains usually only offer 2nd class seats.
-Buses, urban transport such as trams, and mountains transport such as cable cars also offer just one class.
+Buses, urban transport such as trams, and mountain transport such as cable cars also offer just one class.
 Boats mostly offer 1st and 2nd class sections.

-Traveling 1st class with a 2nd class pass
+Traveling 1st class with a 2nd class pass or ticket

 Do you own a 2nd class pass or ticket, and do you want to travel in 1st class on occasional trips?
 Then you can buy an 'upgrade ticket' (in German: Klassenwechsel) at a railway station.

 On some long-distance trains you can buy an upgrade ticket on board the train from personnel too.
 But be careful: in general you're required to have a valid ticket for the class you'll use before boarding.

 For some routes, a discounted "Saver Class Upgrade" is available.
 Availability and the exact discount vary.
 Saver Class Upgrades can only be purchased in the SBB app and are only valid for specific trains and departure times.
 They can't be refunded.

 The exterior of rail cars have a "1" or "2" on them.
 1st class cars can also have a yellow stripe at the exterior.